La guia de Cabo de Psaltis

 This beautifully appointed restaurant is a part of the Mi Casa family (above) and is worth the trip alone.
 It is housed in an old hacienda and the entry way is already enough to lure you in.
 The tables are arranged on a multi-tiered patio giving more of a sense of privacy.
 The lighting on the bougainvilleas and other plants is inspiring, as is the food itself.
 We enjoyed a variety of dishes and even though the bill was substantial, we found ourselves not really caring, given the enchanting evening we had enjoyed.
 It is located in the heart of the old town on Zaragoza Street, almost directly across from the main church in town and a stone’s throw from the main plaza.
 Rated—4 stars

 Known for its many art studios and shops, Todos Santos is now a mere 40-45 minute drive from Cabo San Lucas now that the new highway has been completed.
-The town, while touristy because of its survival from the visitors, is a charming piece of old Mexico.
+The town, while touristy because of it survives from the visitors, is a charming piece of old Mexico.
 The streets are up an down hills and many remain unpaved.
 For a delightful day outing, this is a wonderful choice.
 Shortly before arriving in Todos Santos (from Cabo San Lucas) you will pass Cerritos Beach, which is another potential outing.
 There, you can sit on the beach, have beers and/or food and watch surfers.
 Back in Todos Santos, the restaurant we feel is the clear choice is:

 LOS ADOBES Click here for website

-restaurant also has a stunningly groomed cactus
+enough, the restaurant also has a stunningly groomed

-nogada, a traditional dish prepared without frying
+en nogada, a traditional dish prepared without

 PLACES NOT TO EAT WHEN IN MEXICO